 Central Domains EightCAP, Inc. School Readiness Goals Early Head Start Head Start Approaches to Learning Children and families will engage in learning to acquire knowledge, learn new skills and achieve goals.
-100% 9690 Social and Emotional Development Children and families will express, recognize, and manage their own emotions in order to create and sustain positive relationships.
-96% 96% Children will expand their receptive and expressive 91% 95% (Language) language to establish a foundation for reading and writing.
-8390 (Literacy) Cognition Children will experiment with the world around them to gain complex cognitive abilities, including mathematic strategies and emerging scientific reasoning skills.
-91% 88% Perceptual, Motor, and Physical Development Children will enhance their well-being by exploring their environment and investigating objects in the world around them.
-96% 99%
+97% 94% Social and Emotional Development Children and families will express, recognize, and manage their own emotions in order to create and sustain positive relationships with others.
+96% 92% Language and Literacy Children will expand their receptive and expressive language to establish a foundation for reading and writing.
+91% 90% (Language) 8890 (Literacy) Cognition Children will experiment with the world around them in order to gain complex cognitive abilities, including mathematic strategies and emerging scientific reasoning skills.
+92% 84% Perceptual, Motor, and Physical Development Children will enhance their well-being by exploring their environment and investigating objects in the world around them.
+98% 98%